demisto/content/Packs/Core/Integrations/CortexCoreIR/README.md

 ### core-delete-endpoints
 ***
-Deletes selected endpoints in the Cortex Core app.
+Deletes selected endpoints in the Cortex XDR app.
 You can delete up to 1000 endpoints.

 #### Base Command